atn832/fake_cloud_firestore/test_driver/README.md

 ✔  firestore: Emulator started at http://localhost:8080
 ...
 ```

+If the emulator complains about not running from a Firebase folder, update the Firebase tools.

 `test_driver/cloud_firestore_behaviors` assumes the emulator listen on port
 8080 (default) on localhost.
 This works for iOS simulator running in the same